susji/lilmon/README.md

 the `#` prefix in the example commands does mean a root shell according to the tradition.

-If you wish the use non-default locations for the database or the HTML template, you must specify new values in your configuration file.
-If the path to your configuration file is non-default, you must specify it with the `-config-path` for both subcommands.
+If you wish the non-default locations for the database or HTML template, you must specify new values in your configuration file.
+If the path to your configuration file is non-default, you must specify it with the `-config-path` parameter.
+This works for both subcommands.

 1. Obtain a `lilmon` executable -- possibly `go build` is enough, see Go's cross-compiling instructions if you need to target different OS/arch